ALmoSTGoD249/Hagrid-VA/README.md

 # Hagrid-VA

-Hagrid is a personal assistant application that responds to voice commands, performing tasks such as opening applications, searching the web, and more.
+Hagrid is a personal assistant application that responds to voice commands and performs tasks such as opening applications, searching the web, and more.

 ## Features